ysyk2021/chatgpt-and-coding-ai-as-a-teaching-assistant-for-learning-programming-languages/src/chapter-5-3.md

-# How ChatGPT can be used as a Teaching Assistant for Programming Language Learning

 In this chapter, we will explore how ChatGPT can be used as a teaching assistant for programming language learning.
 We will discuss its capabilities, limitations, and best practices for using it effectively.